Congress Used $84,000 of Taxpayer Money to Settle a Sexual Harassment Claim

 On Friday, Farenthold said in a statement: “While I 100% support more transparency with respect to claims against members of Congress, I can neither confirm nor deny that settlement involved my office as the Congressional Accountability Act prohibits me from answering that question.”

-Greene’s attorney, Les Alderman of the law firm Alderman, Devorsetz and Hora PLLC in Washington, also said he cannot confirm or deny “what that $84,000 is or who it paid to.”
+Greene’s attorney, Les Alderman of the law firm Alderman, Devorsetz and Hora PLLC in Washington, also said he cannot confirm or deny “what that $84,000 is or who it was paid to.”

 “What I will tell you is the thing that surprises me is that there has only been, apparently, one instance in which a settlement has been paid for sexual harassment on the Hill in the past 5 years,” Alderman told TIME.
 “That is shocking because I don’t believe that there has been only one instance of sexual harassment on the Hill.”